BenChirlin/benpluskelsey.com/src/pages/vendors.md

 ![Tables](/images/tables.jpg "Tables")

-Thank Leslie Hermann (bride's mother) for helping design and prepare the table arrangements.
+Thank you Leslie Hermann (bride's mother) for helping design and prepare the table arrangements.
+Also, Marti Kernecker for the grape leaves which added the perfect finish to the idea.
+We know there were several others who helped put these together and we are so happy with how they turned out.

 ![Chuppah](/images/chuppah.jpg "Chuppah")

 Thank you Mike and Kelsey Zorn (cousin of the groom) for donating their wedding arch and other items for use in our special day.
 Reduce, reuse, recycle!
+And Claire and Dan for carting it from one place, to the next and back again!

 ![Sax](/images/sax.jpg "Sax")